The White Faced Black Spanish Chicken is one of the oldest breeds out there. It goes by many different names, one of which is Cara Blanca.

 The White Faced Black Spanish Chicken’s crisp plumage color leads you to turn your attention to its white face from which it got its name.
 While there are other birds that also sport a white countenance, there does not seem to be any other chicken that holds such a crisp and well-defined full shade.
 Furthermore, this color extends to their overdeveloped earlobes.

 Additionally, it is also impossible to miss this breed’s comb.
 It sits upon the head like a crown in a bright red shade.
 It is a single comb with five well-defined points, from which you can also tell if you have a hen or a rooster.
-It is upright for roosters, while it droops to a side for hens.
+It is upright for roosters, while it droops to the side for hens.

 Personality and Temperament